Top 5 cloud security risks

 The cloud has made collaboration and share-ability very easy, but that comes at a price for the unwary.

-Also remember that data breaches aren’t always external threats.
+Also, remember that data breaches aren’t always external threats.
 Employees removing data, such as sensitive documents or customer lists is also a concern.

 Hackers and Advanced Persistent Threats (APT): If you’re big enough or interesting enough, or annoy the wrong people, you may become a target for hackers or criminal organisations.
 An Advanced Persistent Threat or APT is a more sophisticated and sustained cyberattack in which a malicious actor intends to exploit an undetected presence in a network to steal sensitive data over a long period of time.

-Such attacks are difficult to detect as they rely on incremental exploits, with attackers slowly moving from system to system looking for the most valuable data to steal, usually with the intention of ransom or selling that info on to the highest bidder.
+These attacks are difficult to detect as they rely on incremental exploits, with attackers slowly moving from system to system looking for the most valuable data to steal, usually with the intention of ransom or selling that info on to the highest bidder.

 Such attacks may make use of ‘zero day’ exploits, or brand new vulnerabilities that have been discovered and have yet to be patched by the software vendor.
 Even if a patch appears to close this hole it may already be too late and you may be locking the door with the attacker inside.